aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 provider-config-k8s-workload-arm-1-29-blueprint   4h40m
 ```

-Run the below command to get the list of Namespaces in the Workload Cluster  `workload-amd-1-29-blueprint`
+2. Run the below command to get the list of Namespaces in the Workload cluster  `workload-amd-1-29-blueprint`

 ```shell
 kubectl  --context $WORKLOAD_CLUSTER1_CONTEXT get ns